Skip to main content

 Payment Flow

-Example 4: Service-Based Payments (Milestone Release)
+Example 4: Service-Based Payments (Milestone Capture)

 Use Case: Freelance work with milestone-based releases.
 Receiver can trigger partial releases.